 The one thing that kept me going was my faith in God.
 I believed that no matter what I was going through, he was there for me, and no matter how everything turned out, I would still have him by my side.

 The first thing would be to let people express their feelings and let them help you if you can.
-Because a lot of people around feel helpless when it comes to diseases like this and want to be of whatever help they can, and sometimes the small things to us might be a huge thing to them, so let them help you in any way they can.
+A lot of people around feel helpless when it comes to diseases like this and want to be of whatever help they can, and sometimes the small things might be a huge thing to them, so let them help you in any way they can.

 The second would be to ensure you get out of the house regularly.
 It is easy to get caught up in the process and not notice the walls closing in until too late, so it is good to take a break occasionally.